axelchalon/commander-remaining-args/README.md

 Get the remaining unknown arguments after parsing the CLI with commander.js

 Example use case: your program launches a child process.
-You parse some flags but want the remaining flags to be passed down to the child process.
+User passes flags to your program.
+You parse some of them but want the rest to be passed down to the child process.

 Don't forget to set `.allowUnknownOption()` on your commander.js object.